alexch/codelikethis/public/lessons/client_side_coding/urls_and_javascript.md

 # URLs and Client-Side JavaScript

-This brief lesson builds on the [URLs](/lessons/www/urls) lesson, discussing how to read and use the URL inside your *client-side* JavaScript apps.
+This brief lesson builds on the [URLs](/lessons/www/urls) lesson, discussing how to read and use the current page's URL (the contents of the address bar) from inside your *client-side* JavaScript apps.

 # reading Query Parameters

 `document.location.search` returns the URL's query string (everything after the `?`) as a single string

+yes, "**search**" is the wrong name for this field `:-(`, but "search" and "query" are pretty synonymous, so it's not so bad

 unfortunately, you need to parse the string into parameters, decoding the

-fortunately, there is an object to help you, named [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams)
+fortunately, there is a standard JS API object to help you, named [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams)

 ```
 @@@js